sbslee/pypgx/README.rst

        prepare-depth-of-coverage
                            Prepare a depth of coverage file for all target genes with SV from BAM files.
-       print-metadata      Print the metadata of specified archive. run-chip-pipeline   Run genotyping pipeline for chip data. run-long-read-pipeline
+       print-data          Print the main data of specified archive. print-metadata      Print the metadata of specified archive. run-chip-pipeline   Run genotyping pipeline for chip data. run-long-read-pipeline